Writing C# Functions

 • It may seem like a lot, but the good news is you rarely have to edit most of these files — Hypar takes care of all of that for you.
 Any file you see that ends with .g.cs is not meant to be edited by you.

 Note that the method has a few arguments.
-The one called input contains the inputs we defined earlier, like Width, Length, and Height.
+The one called input contains the inputs we defined earlier, Width, Length, and Height.
 Let's use some of those inputs to create a rectangle.
 Add this line to your function, in between the two existing lines of the method:

 var rectangle = Polygon.Rectangle(input.Width, input.Length);

-• Next we'll make a Mass Element to pass out to the Hypar 3d environment.
-Note that if you want something to show up in the 3d view, it has to be an Element of some kind.
-Add this line after the rectangle:
+• Note: If you want something to show up in the 3D view, it has to be an Element of some kind.

-• var mass = new Mass(rectangle, input.Height);
+var mass = new Mass(rectangle, input.Height);

 • We also have to put the mass we created in the output model, like so:

-• output.Model.AddElement(mass);
+output.Model.AddElement(mass);

 • Finally, we created an output called Volume to report the box's volume.
 These data outputs are provided to the constructor for the Outputs object — so let's edit the first line of our method to look like this:

-• var output = new StarterFunctionOutputs(input.Width * input.Length * input.Height);
+var output = new StarterFunctionOutputs(input.Width * input.Length * input.Height);

-• public static StarterFunctionOutputs Execute(Dictionary<string, Model> inputModels, StarterFunctionInputs input) { // create an outputs object and populate any output values var output = new StarterFunctionOutputs(input.Width * input.Length * input.Height); // create a rectangle var rectangle = Polygon.Rectangle(input.Width, input.Length); // create a mass from the rectangle var mass = new Mass(rectangle, input.Height); // add the mass to the output model output.Model.AddElement(mass); return output; }
+public static StarterFunctionOutputs Execute(Dictionary<string, Model> inputModels, StarterFunctionInputs input) { // create an outputs object and populate any output values var output = new StarterFunctionOutputs(input.Width * input.Length * input.Height); // create a rectangle var rectangle = Polygon.Rectangle(input.Width, input.Length); // create a mass from the rectangle var mass = new Mass(rectangle, input.Height); // add the mass to the output model output.Model.AddElement(mass); return output; }

-• To publish our changes to the web, open up your command prompt again (or open VS Code's integrated terminal).
-Make sure your working directory is the one Hypar created for you — you might need to cd StarterFunction first.
-Then publish your function logic like this:
+• Make sure your working directory is the one Hypar created for you — you might need to cd StarterFunction first.

 You've just run a web application that you created!

 • Click in the 3D view to zoom, pan, and rotate the result.
 Now click on Starter Function to open up its inputs.
 Try adjusting the sliders to see how the mass changes shape.
-Check the "Sample Range" checkbox under the height and width sliders.
-Then click the "Alternatives" button on your workflow to see the options that have been generated.

 • This diagram summarizes the process we just went through to create, define, and publish our function: